 Published in 3 volumes, the proceedings of this conference therefore contain the most complete overview of the present state-of-the-art.
 Subjects covered include: biomass resource base, electricity and heat generation, transportation fuels, chemicals from biomass, products from bio- and thermochemical conversion technologies, economics, environmental aspects and opportunities for implementation worldwide, in particular in developing countries.

 Apart from the numerous contributions on the most recent results in research, development and implementation, the publication also contains authoritative reviews on most of the above-mentioned areas from leading experts in each field.
 In addition to this, it contains a list of key issues for developing a successful strategy leading to a rapid implementation in Europe and abroad.
-As a result it is
+As a result it is indispensable for anyone working in this area, whether in research, demonstration or in policy development.

 For renewable energy and resource researchers, biotechnologists, agroindustrialists, chemical engineers, policy developers.